jtpack/nymphes-osc/README.md

 - Description: Load the init preset file (init.txt).
 This is the same preset that is automatically loaded when Nymphes first connects.
 - Arguments: None

+#### /load_syx_file
+- Description: Load a .syx file (which contains SYSEX data) and attempt to interpret its contents as a Dreadbox Nymphes preset.
+- Arguments:
+  - 0
+    - Type: String
+    - Description: Filepath to load

 ### Saving to Preset Slots

 #### /save_to_preset